Lauuren/ENGL105-Unit3/README.md

 The repository contains two CSV files that contain the original data and its coinciding subset.
 These datasets are contained in the data file, along with the Markdown instructions/actual program used to create the new subset.

-The data comes from the UNC Davis Library public repository, --.
+The data comes from the [UNC Davis Library public repository](https://www.example.com) and is identified as the "County Health Public Dataset"

 ### The Purpose